Fry's Food and Drug

 Fry's Food and Drug is a chain of American supermarkets that has a major presence in the U.S. state of Arizona.
-Fry's also operates under the banner of Fry's Marketplace, a hypermarket or combination of groceries and general merchandise.
+Fry's also operates under the banner of Fry's Marketplace, a hypermarket or combination of groceries and general merchandise similar to sister subsidiary Fred Meyer.
 Fry's is a division of Kroger, an American retail company based in Cincinnati, Ohio.

 History

 Beginnings

 Fry's was founded in 1954 by Donald Fry in El Sobrante, California.
 A marker placed at the intersection of San Pablo Dam Road and La Colina Rd identifies this spot.
 With the help of his brother Charles, the chain expanded into the Phoenix market in 1960.
 Fry's was sold in 1972 to Dillons, based in Hutchinson, Kansas.
 (Note: Some sources state that the sale was to Modesto-based Save Mart Supermarkets.)
 (The sons of Charles Fry used the proceeds from the sale to launch Fry's Electronics in 1985; it was otherwise separate from and unaffiliated with the grocery chain.)
 Dillons merged with Kroger in 1983.